reactjs/react.dev/content/docs/faq-state.md

 ### Is synching state and props a bad idea?

 In rare cases, it’s okay to initialize state based on [`props`](/docs/components-and-props.html).
+One valid use to store props in state is to be able to know its previous values, because props can change over time.
 This effectively “forks” the props and sets the state with the initial props.

 Beware of this pattern, as state won't be up-to-date with any props update.
-Instead of syncing props to state, you often want to [lift the state up](/docs/lifting-state-up.html) instead.
+Instead of syncing props to state, you often want to [lift the state up](/docs/lifting-state-up.html#lifting-state-up) instead.

-If you "fork" props by using them for state, you might also want to implement [`componentWillReceiveProps(nextProps)`](#componentwillreceiveprops) to keep the state up-to-date with them.
+If you "fork" props by using them for state, you might also want to implement [`componentWillReceiveProps(nextProps)`](/docs/react-component.html#componentwillreceiveprops) to keep the state up-to-date with them.
 But lifting state up is often easier and less bug-prone.

 ### Why is `setState` is giving me the wrong value?